Abby Lakew

-Abby Lakew is an Ethiopian singer from Gondar.
-Abby gained public attention after releasing "Manale" in 2005.
+Abby Lakew is an Ethiopian singer from Gondar who gained public attention after releasing "Manale" in 2005.
 She sings in Amharic and English.

 Early life and career

 Lakew was born in Gondar, Ethiopia.
 She moved to the United States when she was 13, and went to high school in Dallas, Texas.

 In 2005, Lakew released her debut studio album, Manale.
 The song of the same title incorporated with R&B element.
 Manale was produced in two languages, Amharic and English, in New York Studio.
-The album development consumed USD 40,000.
+The album development cost US$40,000.

 Lakew is also known for her work in traditional films.
 She was in the 2012 film, Eyerus, portraying a woman who struggles with her country life and moves to an urban area for adjustment.

 "Shikorina" was released in 2012 followed by "Endemiwedeh" and "Abrerew" in 2014.
 On 16 June 2015, Lakew released her successful hit "Yene Habesha", it has viewed over 54 million viewers on YouTube by May 2021.
 The development and release delayed due to the death of her elder sister which led Lakew to foster her nephews in addition to raising her biological son.
 In 2017, Lakew released her sophomore album Yene Habesha.

 At the 2016 Kora All-Africa Music Awards, Lakew was nominated for Best Traditional Female Artist for Africa.

 Her song "Guragew" was released on 26 September 2018.
 On 10 September 2020, Lakew released "Messay".
 The music video reached over 915,000 viewers on YouTube as of 28 September, surpassing her 2015 single "Yene Habesha".